 How Condo Maintenance Fees Differ

-Condo fees vary widely – we’ve seen everything from $0.40/sqft to over $1/sqft.
+Condo fees vary widely – in Toronto, we regularly see condo fees ranging from $0.50/sqft to over $1/sqft.
 Generally:

 - The older the building, the higher the condo fees; as buildings age, the roof is replaced, the lobby is updated and things break down.